✓ Lagt i kurven → Se kurv

-Autumn closure
+Autumn

-A proper autumn shut‑down saves a lot of work next spring.
-The goal is a level, well‑compacted court that can breathe and tolerate frost without major damage.
+Preparing for winter — crucial for next spring.
+A proper shut-down saves a lot of work in May.
+The goal is a level, well-compacted court that can breathe and tolerate frost without major damage.

-🍁 September – early October Maintenance while play is still ongoing
+Maintenance while play is still ongoing

-Main focus: Keep standards high until the very last day
+Keep standards high until the last day

 • Increase focus on closing holes and circular dragging